- Publication 559 - Introductory Material

 Income that the decedent had a right to receive is included in the decedent's gross estate and is subject to estate tax.
 This income in respect of a decedent is also taxed when received by the recipient (estate or beneficiary).
 However, an income tax deduction is allowed to the recipient for the estate tax paid on the income.

 The deduction for estate tax paid can only be claimed for the same tax year in which the income in respect of a decedent must be included in the recipient's income.
 (This also is true for income in respect of a prior decedent.)

-Individuals can claim this deduction only as an itemized deduction on line 28 of Schedule A (Form 1040).
-This deduction isn't subject to the 2% limit on miscellaneous itemized deductions.
+Individuals can claim this deduction only as an itemized deduction on line 16 of Schedule A (Form 1040 or 1040-SR).
 Estates can claim the deduction on line 19 of Form 1041.
-For the alternative minimum tax computation, the deduction isn't included as an itemized deduction that is an adjustment to taxable income.

 If income in respect of a decedent is capital gain income, you must reduce the gain, but not below zero, by any deduction for estate tax paid on such gain.
 This applies in figuring the following.